 The Energy Tree is a public art installation and renewable power source designed to engage the public in energy issues located in Bristol's Millennium Square.
 It was led by our good selves and made possible by partners John Packer (local artist, designer and fabricator of the sculpture), the Bristol Drugs Project (funder and creators of the Tree's solar PV 'leaves') and At-Bristol (hosts and public engagement partners).

-There were many aims of the Energy Tree: build something functional and beautiful that engages the public in energy in an extremely uncertain time; work with people combatting drug & alcohol use and demonstrate the power of building collectively; celebrate the community energy movement; present a positive vision of possible energy futures - and of course reach people with our message of the need to reduce our energy demand as a society.
+There were many aims of the Energy Tree: to build something functional and beautiful that engages the public in energy futures; to work with people combatting drug & alcohol use and demonstrate the power of building collectively; to celebrate the community energy movement; and to reach people with our message of the need to reduce our energy demand as a society.

 The 20ft metal sculpture uses bio-mimicry to imitate a natural tree form, with 36 'leaves' composed of solar photo-voltaic ('solar PV') panels, fabricated by participants from the Bristol Drugs Project during practical energy workshops delivered by Demand Energy Equality.
 The electrical power produced is stored in batteries at its base and fed through the Tree's 'roots' out of the soil through publicly accessible charging cables.

 In September 2012 we invited community groups to help us build our Solar Tree, on the Edible Futures growing project, Brislington, south east Bristol.
 One of the organisations that joined us was the Bristol Drugs Project, a charity working with people across Bristol recovering from alcohol and drugs use.
 You can find out more about the project and BDP's involvement in this short film.